mnhock/intellij-live-templates/README.md

-# IntelliJ Live templates
+# IntelliJ Live Templates

-This repository is a collection of my small Live Template for various Java libraries.
+This repository is a collection of small Live Templates for various Java libraries.

 ## How to add them?